KojoBoat/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 4 - print environment variables
 5 - print local variables, environment variables and function 6 - script to create a local variable
+7 - script to create a global variable